 The majority of respondents were sexually active with high awareness of contraceptives.
-However, the use of contraceptive among adolescent is still low in the Tamale Metropolis with the health workers attitude, poor accessibility and availability of contraceptives, culture and religion being a major setback to the realization of the higher utilisation of contraceptives usage among adolescents.
-Further research could be done involving health professionals and other stakeholders concerned with adolescent Sexual and Reproductive Health (ASRH) to seek their views on how to promote access to contraceptives and other health related services for adolescents.
+However, the use of contraceptives among adolescents is still low in the Tamale Metropolis with the health practitioners' attitude, poor accessibility and availability of contraceptives, culture and religion being a major setback to the realization of the higher utilization of contraceptives usage among adolescents.
+Further research could be done involving health professionals and other stakeholders concerned with adolescent Sexual and Reproductive Health (ASRH) to seek their views on how to promote access to contraceptives and other health-related services for adolescents.